 7. Hair Down with Small Braids

-One of the quickest and easiest braided hairstyle options for girls is small braids on loose hair, particularly if their locks are thick or wavy.
+One of the quickest and easiest braids for kids are small braids on loose hair, particularly if their locks are thick or wavy.
 Cute, relaxed, and bohemian, this hairstyle suits kids with an outdoorsy, playful personality – especially those who don’t stay still long enough for a more complex braided style.
-Bear in mind that smooth, straight hair may require a little sea salt spray, texturizing spray, or elastic bands to hold the mini plaits in place.
+Remember that smooth, straight hair may require a little sea salt spray, texturizing spray, or elastic bands to hold the mini plaits in place.

 8. Cool Kid Hairstyle with Braids